 For tuning I/O performance with chunked and compressed datasets see: TechNote-HDF5-ImprovingCompressionPerformance (docx)

 For diagnosing situations where a dataset may not be compressed as well as expected, see: HDF5 Compression Troubleshooting

 Below are a variety of links to more information regarding compression:

-HDF5 User's Guide, Chapter 5, HDF5 Datasets, section 5.6 Using HDF5 Filters
+HDF5 User's Guide - OLD, Chapter 5, HDF5 Datasets, section 5.6 Using HDF5 Filters

 HDF5 provides two pre-defined filters for compression (ZLIB and SZIP).
 All other compression methods must be registered with HDF5 before they can be used.
 Before formally using a third-party filter in an application, it should be registered with The HDF Group, as well.
 For information on how to register a user-specified compression method with The HDF Group, as well as information on compression methods that are already registered, see: Registered Third-Party Filters (Compression)